No Greater Love than This

 Richard Wurmbrand, author of Tortured for Christ, had this to say about Maria, “By God’s grace this very ordinary woman was enabled to serve Christ in prison in a way she never had in freedom.”

 Hold on a minute now.
-I just wrote the word ‘Christ’, and I can already see the unsubscribe emails piling up in my inbox.
-Before you do, think for a moment about why that word is so offensive.
+I just wrote the word ‘Christ’, and I can imagine people stopping right here.
 I encourage everyone to open your mind to possibilities beyond what you have been taught is ‘triggering’—a word you hear everywhere nowadays that I really don’t like.
 Perhaps you had a negative experience with “religion” in the past.
 Who hasn’t?
 But this is not about religion.
 This is about finding inspiration in the lives of people who stood up for what they believed.

 I just read today that adults in the United States are 'suffering' in their lives at a record level.
 That's according to the latest in a survey series from Gallup.